 Ref.
 Relevant requirement 2 Discharges to air and water and applications to land P1 Location of monitoring/discharge points and areas P1.1 The following points referred to in the table below are identified in this licence for the purposes of the monitoring and/or the setting of limits for discharges of pollutants to water from the point.
 P1.2 The licensed monitoring and discharge points referred to in condition P1.1 and all sediment basins, must be identified in the map(s) most recently submitted and approved in writing by the EPA.
 Note: The maps are maintained on electronic file EF21/13233 P1.3 All sediments basins on the premises must be identified in a schedule submitted to the EPA.
-The schedule, including any proposed updates, must: a) be submitted to the EPA in electronic format no less than 10 business days prior to the planned commissioning or decommissioning of a sediment basin; b) include the following information: i. unique identifiers consistent with the map(s) required by condition P1.2; ii. size, type, and discharge criteria, if permitted under condition L2.1, for each sediment basin; iii the design rainfall depth value, water storage capacity and sediment storage capacity for each sediment basin; iv. criteria for desilting and dewatering that maintains the design storage capacity for each sediment basin; v. the catchment details and receiving waters of each sediment basin; and vi. easting and northing coordinates for each sediment basin.
-2 Note: The schedule is maintained on electronic file EF21/13233 Limit conditions 3 L2 Concentration limits L2.1 For each monitoring/discharge point or utilisation area specified in the table\s below (by a point number), the concentration of a pollutant discharged at that point, or applied to that area, must not exceed the concentration limits specified for that pollutant in the table.
+The schedule, including any proposed updates, must: a) be submitted to the EPA in electronic format no less than 10 business days prior to the planned commissioning or decommissioning of a sediment basin; b) include the following information: i. unique identifiers consistent with the map(s) required by condition P1.2; II. size, type, and discharge criteria, if permitted under condition L2.1, for each sediment basin; lil the design rainfail depth value, water storage capacity and sediment storage capacity for each sediment basin: iv. criteria for desilting and dewatering that maintains the design storage capacity for each sediment basin; v. the catchment details and receiving waters of each sediment basin; and vi. easting and northing coordinates for each sediment basin.
+Note: The schedule is maintained on electronic file EF21/13233 3 Limit conditions L2 Concentration limits L2.1 For each monitoring/discharge point or utilisation area specified in the table\s below (by a point number), the concentration of a pollutant discharged at that point, or applied to that area, must not exceed the concentration limits specified for that pollutant in the table.
 L2.2 Where a pH quality limit is specified in the table, the specified percentage of samples must be within the specified ranges.
 L2.3 To avoid any doubt, this condition does not authorise the pollution of waters by any pollutant other than those specified in the table\s.
-L2.4 Water and/or Land Concentration Limits Pollutant: • pH - 6.5 - 8.5 • Oil and grease - not visible • NTU - 50 L2.5 pH - 6.5 - 8.5 Oil and grease - not visible L2.5 L2.6 pH - 6.5 - 8.5 Oil and grease - not visible NTU - 50 Exceeding the limits specified in Condition L2.4 of this licence for discharges from the discharge point(s) identified by conditions P1.1 is only permitted if: a) the discharge occurs solely as a result of rainfall measured at the premises exceeding the design rainfall depth value for the corresponding discharge point as described in condition P1.3; and b) The sediment basins and other erosion and sediment controls corresponding to the discharge point(s) pH - 6.5 - 8.5 Oil and grease - not visible NTU - 50 Exceeding the limits specified in Condition L2.4 of this licence for discharges from the discharge point(s) identified by conditions P1.1 is only permitted if: a) the discharge occurs solely as a result of rainfall measured at the premises exceeding the design rainfall depth value for the corresponding discharge point as described in condition P1.3; and b) The sediment basins and other erosion and sediment controls corresponding to the discharge point(s) have been designed, constructed, operated and maintained in accordance with condition 0 4.2 of this licence.
-L2.6 pH - 6.5 - 8.5 Oil and grease - not visible NTU - 50 Exceeding the limits specified in Condition L2.4 of this licence for discharges from the discharge point(s) identified by conditions P1.1 is only permitted if: a) the discharge occurs solely as a result of rainfall measured at the premises exceeding the design rainfall depth value for the corresponding discharge point as described in condition P1.3; and b) The sediment basins and other erosion and sediment controls corresponding to the discharge point(s) have been designed, constructed, operated and maintained in accordance with condition 0 4.2 of this licence.
+L2.4 Water and/or Land Concentration Limits Pollutant: • pH - 6.5 - 8.5 Oil and grease - not visible • NTU - 50 L2.5 Exceeding the limits specified in Condition L2.4 of this licence for discharges from the discharge point(s) identified by conditions P1.1 is only permitted if: a) the discharge occurs solely as a result of rainfall measured at the premises exceeding the design rainfall depth value for the corresponding discharge point as described in condition P1.3; and b) The sediment basins and other erosion and sediment controls corresponding to the discharge point(s) have been designed, constructed, operated and maintained in accordance with condition 0 4.2 of this licence.
+L2.6 b) The sediment basins and other erosion and sediment controls corresponding to the discharge point(s) have been designed, constructed, operated and maintained in accordance with condition 0 4.2 of this licence.
 The 5 day rainfall depth value as described in Condition L2.5(a) is 32.2mm (85%ile 5 day rainfall event).
+L2.6 b) The sediment basins and other erosion and sediment controls corresponding to the discharge point(s) have been designed, constructed, operated and maintained in accordance with condition 0 4.2 of this licence.
+The 5 day rainfall depth value as described in Condition L2.5(a) is 32.2mm (85%ile 5 day rainfall event).
+Operating conditions